-Corequisites "C" or better earned in NUR 112, NUR 113, NUR 114, NUR 211, and NUR 212 healthcare, and nursing.
+Corequisites "C" or better earned in NUR 112, NUR 113, NUR 114, NUR 211, and NUR 212 This course is designed to assimilate the concepts within the three domains of the individual, healthcare, and nursing.
 Emphasis is placed on the concepts of fluid/electrolytes, metabolism, perfusion, mobility, stress/coping, violence, health-wellness-illness, professional behaviors, caring interventions, managing care, healthcare systems, and quality improvement.
 Upon completion, students should be able to demonstrate the knowledge, skills, and attitudes necessary to provide quality, individualized, entry level nursing care.